-â-"Salty lychee" concentrate for a real lassi â-"â-"â-"â-"â-"â
+â-"Salty lychee" concentrates for a real lassi â-"â-"â-"â-"â-"â

 |Material ( for one person )|

-|Concentrated type of Salty Lychee||2 tablespoons|
+|Concentrated Salty Lychee||2 tablespoons|

 |lemon juice (ingredient)||1 tablespoon|

-The Engeboku editorial staff tried it, too!
+The Engeboku editorial staff also gave it a try!

 1 tablespoon lemon juice

-How to makeJust mix all the prepared ingredients together.
+How to make it: Simply mix all the ingredients together.
 It's so easy!

-Curry for dinner tonight!
-If you make it in a jiffy and put it on the dining table, you will feel like you are at an Indian restaurant!
+I recommend adding mint to make it even more summery.
+If you make this dish in a jiffy and put it on the dining table, you will feel like you are at an Indian restaurant!